 An antibiotic reduction plan should be implemented - The use of growth promoters should not be routine and where used each usage should be recorded.
 A growth promoter reduction plan should be implemented - Key welfare indicators should be monitored on a regular basis.
-Suppliers are encouraged to demonstrate continuous improvement on those indicators and define corrective actions in case of low performance. - For all species, a low mortality rate should be the main welfare outcome measure. - For laying hens, the good plumage condition should be the main welfare outcome measure (low levels of feather loss). - For dairy cow, a low rate of mastitis should be the main welfare outcome measure.
+Suppliers are encouraged to demonstrate continuous improvement on those indicators and define corrective actions in case of low performance. - For laying hens, the good plumage condition should be the main welfare outcome measure (low levels of feather loss).